 What began in 2011 as the dream of twin brothers Chris and Matt Hales that no child should be denied the opportunity to learn to swim because of their inability to afford a proper swim suit or a pair of goggles, Goggles for Guppies has grown to become the largest domestic and international distributor of free swim equipment.

-By developing strategic relationships with several key manufacturers and retailers to acquire their unsold inventories of new swimsuits, swim caps, and swim goggles and then distributing the equipment to qualified learn-to-swim programs for financially challenged, at-risk and special needs children, Goggles for Guppies has helped to remove the financial barriers for millions of poverty-level families to become safer in and around the water.
+By offering tax incentives and developing strategic relationships with several key manufacturers and retailers to acquire their unsold inventories of new swimsuits, swim caps, and swim goggles and then distributing the equipment to qualified learn-to-swim programs for financially challenged, at-risk and special needs children, Goggles for Guppies has helped to remove the financial barriers for millions of poverty-level families to become safer in and around the water.

-Since 2011, we have delivered over $1.25 million worth of free swim equipment to qualified learn-to-swim programs for children in every state.
-We have also provided swim equipment to support Swim Benin in Africa and Saving Waters in Uganda, as well as humanitarian efforts in Guatemala and Haiti.
-Now we're working on our second million.
+Since 2011, we have delivered over $3 million worth of free swim equipment to qualified learn-to-swim programs for children in every state.
+We have also provided swim equipment to support our new friends at Swim Benin in Africa and Saving Waters in Uganda, Get Grenada Swimming, and humanitarian efforts in Guatemala and Haiti.
+Now we're working on our fourth million.